dpatel29/DNA_Profiler/README.md

 To run this program follow the steps:

+Dowload the program from git in a zip file and then extract it.
+After that, open the terminal and go to the location where you have saved this programm and open that directory!
-Compile the program by inputting this command:
+Now, Compile the program by inputting this command:
 - make proj3

 Then to run it simply input the following code, if you wish you can change the case files to one of the given 5 case studies!